 A Civil Partnership may be registered by a registrar, a religious or belief celebrant who has been authorised by the registrar general.

 Planning your Civil Partnership Ceremony in West Lothian.

-You can submit your Civil Partnership Notice between 29 days and 3 months prior to your ceremony, however we are requesting all documents 10-12 weeks prior to your ceremony.
+You can submit your Civil Partnership Notice between 29 days and 3 months prior to your ceremony.

 Booking a Registrar to conduct your Civil Partnership Ceremony